OhYash/KnowledgeDay/_posts/2020-12-13-mobile-formfactors.md

 ## touch
 ![Touch screen]()

 You're holding it.
 Nothing fancy anymore.
-Was a dream of childhood Yash, I remember.
+Was a dream of childhood Yash, but is a norm everywhere.

 ## Efforts to kill the notch: Popup cam, flip cam, dual screens, Under display cam